polygolf-lang/polygolf/README.md

 Additionaly, the following ops can be used as if they were n-ary: `add`,`mul`,`bit_and`,`bit_or`,`bit_xor`,`text_concat`.
 For example, `(+ 1 2 3 4)` is the same as `(((1 + 2) + 3) + 4)`.

+## Types

+Polygolf is strongly typed, featuring the following types:

+- `Void` - the unit type - this is the return type of statements.
+- `Bool` - boolean.
+- `Int` or `-oo..oo` - integer of unlimited size`, with its subtypes:
+  - `LowerBound..UpperBound` - Where the bounds are inclusive integer literals or "-oo" or "oo".
+- `Text` - unicode string of unlimited length, with its subtypes:
+  - `(Text SomeIntegerType)`, where `SomeIntegerType` is a subtype of `Int` and signifies the type of the text codepoint length, for example `(Text 1..1)` is a text with exactly one codepoint.
+  - `Ascii` - string consisting of ascii characters only.
+  - `(Ascii SomeIntegerType)`, where `SomeIntegerType` is a subtype of `Int` and signifies the type of the text length, for example `(Ascii 1..1)` is a text with exactly one ascii character.
+- `(List MemberType)` - dynamic length, zero indexed sequence of items of type `MemberType`.
+- `(Array MemberType lengthLiteral)` - fixed length, zero indexed sequence of items of type `MemberType`.
+This currently has limited support.
+- `(Table InType OutType)` - partial table / dictionary / map from values of type `InType` to values of type `OutType`.
+- `(Set MemberType)` - set of items of type `MemberType` - note that this currently has zero support on the backend.
+- `(Func InType_1 ...
+InType_n OutType)` - a function type - currently no support on the backend.

+Polygolf has type inference so for example if variable `$a` is `Int`, then Polygolf knows that `(10 + ($a mod 10))` is `10..19`.

 ## Example

 For more examples, search this repo for `*.test.md` files.